curl/curl/docs/BUG-BOUNTY.md

 ## How much money is the bounty at

  The curl projects offer monetary compensation for reported and published security vulnerabilities.
-The amount of money rewarded depends on how serious the flaw is determined to be.
+The amount of money that is rewarded depends on how serious the flaw is determined to be.

- We offer reward money *up to* these amounts.
-The curl security team will solely and exclusively determine the exact amount for each reported flaw on a case by case basis and keep the rights to adjust the amount as it sees fit.
+ We offer reward money *up to* the total amount of the fund.
+The curl security team determines the severity of each reported flaw on a case by case basis and the exact amount rewarded to the reporter is then decided by the sponsor.

- - Low      USD 500
- - Medium   USD 1,000
- - High     USD 5,000
- - Critical USD 10,000

 ## Who's eligible for a reward